About Us / Background

 Goal7… what’s the name all about?

-No, nothing to do with football!
+Committed to accelerating the energy transition.
 Our name comes from UN Sustainable Development Goal for Clean and Affordable Energy, Goal7.
 We feel this goal embraces the combined challenge of global energy inequality whilst transitioning to cleaner energy sources.
-This is the challenge that Goal7 has been set-up to play a part in addressing.
+This is the challenge that Goal7 has been set-up to play a part in addressing

 About Us / Our Purpose